sleepless-dao/drips-cli/application.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** ETH Global Amsterdam Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:
+**How did you hear about the Grants Program?** ethGlobal / ethAmsterdam

+Other:
-- Winner of ETH GLobal Amsterdam Hackathon for sponsors: Radicle, The Graph, WalletConnect
+- Won some sponsor prizes at ethAmsterdam: Radicle, The Graph, WalletConnect